dimagi/commcare-hq/README.md

 + On Mac OS X, pip doesn't install the `libmagic` dependency for `python-magic` properly.
 To fix this, run `brew install libmagic`.

++ On Mac OS X, libevent may not be installed already, which the Python `gevent` library requires.
+The error message will be a clang error that file `event.h` is not found.
+To fix this using Homebrew, run `brew install libevent`.

 + To install PIL (Python Image Library) correctly on Ubuntu, you may need to follow [these instructions](http://obroll.com/install-python-pil-python-image-library-on-ubuntu-11-10-oneiric/).
   (If you don't do this, the only thing that won't work is uploading of JPEGs to